HangPark/KAIST-USC/README.rst

-KAIST USC: KAIST Undergraduate Student Council Website on Django
+KAIST USC: KAIST Undergraduate Student Council Website on Django and python
 ================================================================

 Welcome to **KAIST USC**!